leesegal95/computer-networking/Notes/chapter-1.md

         - length of queuing delay depends on the number of earlier-arriving packets that are queued and waiting to be transmitted onto the link

     * transmission delay
-        * L/R -> the time it takes to push (transmit) all of the pakcetds bits into the link
+        * L/R -> the time it takes to push (transmit) all of the packets bits into the link
         - typically microseconds to miliseconds

     * propagation delay